kubernetes-sigs/cluster-api/docs/book/src/clusterctl/commands/init.md

 <h1> Which providers can I use? </h1>

-You can use the `clusterctl config providers` command to get the list of supported providers.
+You can use the `clusterctl config repositories` command to get a list of supported providers and their repository configuration.

 If the provider of your choice is missing, you can customize the list of supported providers by using the [clusterctl configuration](../configuration.md) file.